 Note: All Outlook versions have different installation steps, so please check our email signature installation resources and select your version of Outlook for exact instructions.

-Export Email Signatures from Microsoft Outlook
+How to Export Email Signatures from Microsoft Outlook

 If you want to export your email signatures into files and keep them for later, this is how you do it.